Car Accident LawyerWho Pays for Medical Care after a Car Accident that Wasn't My Fault?

 Your Insurer Is Entitled To Reimbursement

-If a health insurer or a state-run agency pays the medical bills related to your accident, they are entitled to reimbursement.
+If a health insurance company or a state-run agency pays the medical bills related to your accident, they are entitled to reimbursement.

-If you eventually receive a personal injury settlement or a favorable court verdict against the defendant, they will be reimbursed for what they paid.
+If you eventually receive a personal injury settlement or a favorable court verdict against the at-fault driver, they will be reimbursed for what they paid.

 So, for example, let's say you receive a settlement of $10,000.